kenhoff/aad-demos/demo/multiple-demo-directories.md

   - you'll need to use [LCA-approved fictitious names](https://microsoft.sharepoint.com/sites/lcaweb/Pages/Applications/FictitiousNameFinder.aspx)
   - (recommended) this can be [done in bulk](http://blogs.technet.com/b/heyscriptingguy/archive/2014/08/04/use-powershell-to-create-bulk-users-for-office-365.aspx)
   - set the user passwords (recommended: ```Microsoft123!``` - your users will be typing this a lot, and it's more useful to be easy than secure), and set them to never expire
-- assign each of those users as a coadmin of that azure subscription (Azure Management Portal -> Settings -> Administrators -> Add)
+- assign each of those users as a coadmin of that azure subscription (Azure Management Portal -> Settings (left navigation) -> Administrators -> Add)
 - with each user, log in and create a child directory
   - if you need to be able to log into a different management portal (e.g. O365, Intune), then you'll need to create an additional global admin in the child directory
-- (optional) activate the Azure AD trial for each child directory (Azure Management Portal -> [your child directory] -> Licenses -> Activate)
+- (optional) activate the Azure AD trial for each child directory (Azure Management Portal -> {your child directory} -> Licenses -> Activate)
 - (optional) configure each child directory to your specifications
   - check out some of the other [demo scripts available](/demo)